Kurt Cobain Animated Interview.

 Note how Cobain doesn't mention his wife's name, nor his daughter's.
 That might be an editing issue - but regardless, he references them in a rather oddly formal, distant manner.
 One does not feel the warmth, except as their existence affects him.

 Note that this was taped less than a year before Kurt Cobain's apparent suicide.
-The optimistic lilt in his voice sounds boyish and self-knowing and evidences that he was on a temporary upswing in his emotions - emotions which regularly came crashing down the other way, as he was known to suffer major depression towards the end of his life.
+The optimistic lilt in his voice sounds boyish and self-knowing and is evidence that Cobain was on a temporary upswing in his emotions - emotions which regularly came crashing down the other way, as he was known to suffer major depression towards the end of his life.
 He wanted to believe that things were improving for him "almost 100%," but he sounds a little too eager to put that out there.
 That's difficult to reconcile with later events.
-Perhaps this interview is a hint of a manic-depressive state, or self-deception.
+Perhaps this interview is a hint of a manic-depressive state or self-deception.
 Performers can be like that, tortured artists and all that, and as Cobain wisely points out in probably the most insightful thing in the interview, his pain may have improved his art, "I'm kind of grateful for it."

 Vincent Van Gogh may have felt similarly at times.